 After graduating high school, Kris earned a degree as a Medical Laboratory Technician from Mitchell Technical Institute in Mitchell, SD.

-Judy Swartz serves as an Administrative Assistant in the Daugaard Administration.
+Judy Davis serves as an Administrative Assistant in the Daugaard Administration.
 Before joining the Daugaard Administration and moving to Pierre in 2011, Judy worked at the Lawrence County Sheriff’s Office in Deadwood.

 Judy was raised in Winner, SD where she graduated from Winner High School.
 Judy went on to further her education at Western Dakota Technical Institute and graduated with a degree in Computerized Office Careers.